Grandkojo/Grandkojo/README.md

 # 👋 Hi, I'm Ernest Kojo Essien

 Welcome to my GitHub space!
 I'm a passionate full-stack developer, system designer, and infrastructure tinkerer who loves turning ideas into robust, elegant solutions.
+I'm open to remote roles as a Software Engineer
 ---

 ## 🚀 About Me